List of Coronation Street characters introduced in 2021: Curtis Delamere

 Retford was driving along the M60 motorway with his car strapped full of school lockers when his manager called him.
 They explained to the actor that the producers wanted him to portray Curtis, which left him feeling "very happy" for the rest of the journey.
 Retford described his character as determined, hardworking, nice and curious.
 He said that he has never played a character like Curtis before, who Retford finds to be nervous and has "a lot to learn, and a lot to offer".
 The actor liked that his character is different to previous roles, since he enjoyed playing a character who is happy and is enjoying life.
 On Curtis' budding relationship with Emma, Retford explained that his character sees a fresh start in her, which excites him.

 Curtis and Emma's relationship bloomed into a marriage proposal under the pretense that Curtis was terminally ill.
 However, Curtis' infliction was in fact factitious disorder, meaning that as a result of his mental illness, he was lying to Emma about him dying, when there was in fact no threat to his physical health.
 Although Emma initially agreed to still marry Curtis and forgive him for his lies under the condition that he was honest with everyone moving forwards, the couple split once Emma saw Curtis telling hospital staff that he was dying, and the two would not be legally wed, leading to Curtis' departure from the show.

+Fergus Dunford

+Fergus Dunford, played by Toby Hadoke, was a traffic warden who appeared between July and November.
+He was also a friend and neighbour of Izzy Armstrong (Cherylee Houston).
+Hadoke is the off-screen partner of Houston.
+Hadoke was introduced as part of a "big story" for Izzy, who has a disability and is struggling with her job through the COVID-19 pandemic.
+Producer Iain MacLeod has emphasised the importance of portraying the experiences of disabled workers, especially in a programme where the Underworld factory plays a big part: "We had to think outside the box in order to tell this story, devising new protocols and ways of scripting scenes that would allow Cherylee to film the scenes herself in her home.
+It certainly helped that her partner Toby is a fabulous actor."

+Fergus' storylines included supporting Izzy through Covid, such as when her samples needed to meet deadlines at work, he encouraged her to ask for more time.
+Something which later caused her to quit her position at Underworld, but later ask for her job back with Fergus' support.
+Furthermore, when working as a parking attendant, he gives Sally Metcalfe (Sally Dynevor) a parking ticket which leads to an argument between the pair; however, he ended up giving her short shrift after thinking she was bribing him out of it by offering to buy him a white wine.